‘Rethinking Global Governance on Trade and Investment’ Conference: Insights on ISDS Reform Proposals

 The next meeting of UNCITRAL Working Group III is scheduled to take place in October 2019.
 Several countries have proposed different approaches.
 It may be interesting to witness the negotiations and what common elements of the proposals will be taken into consideration for a multilateral path forward.

-This is a post by Vineet Hegde, a PhD researcher in WTO Law at the Leuven Centre for Global Governance Studies at KU Leuven, Belgium.
+Vineet Hegde, is PhD researcher in WTO Law at the Leuven Centre for Global Governance Studies at KU Leuven, Belgium.